 Other investigations performed when JSLE is suspected include; full blood count, erythrocyte sedimentation rate, complement (C3, C4) levels, anti-Ro, anti-La and anti-RNP antibodies, urine analysis for proteinuria, renal function tests and liver function tests.

-A consultant paediatric rheumatologist should lead in the management.
+A consultant paediatric rheumatologist should lead the management.
 In view of the multisystem involvement, it may be necessary for other specialists like paediatric nephrologists, cardiologists, haematologists and neurologists to be involved.
 Specialist nurses and members of the multidisciplinary team are crucial in supporting the patient and their families through the chronic disease course of JSLE.

 There is no cure for JSLE.